Lleyton Hewitt: Early life

 Hewitt was born in Adelaide, South Australia.
-His father, Glynn, is a former Australian Rules Football player, and his mother, Cherilyn, was a physical education teacher.
-His younger sister is Jaslyn Hewitt, a former tennis coach and bodybuilder and his brother-in-law (Jaslyn's husband) is Rob Shehadie.
+His father, Glynn, is a former Australian rules football player, and his mother, Cherilyn, was a physical education teacher.
+He has a younger sister, Jaslyn, a former tennis coach and bodybuilder, and his brother-in-law (Jaslyn's husband) is Rob Shehadie.
 Hewitt also played Australian Football until the age of 13, when he decided to pursue a tennis career.
 His junior tennis club was Seaside Tennis Club in Henley Beach.
 He was also coached by Peter Smith at Denman Tennis Club in Mitcham.